Watchdogs hold talks with Ant as China releases draft online lending rules

-BEIJING/SHANGHAI (Reuters) - China’s central bank and three financial regulators held talks with Ant Group’s top executives and its founder Jack Ma on Monday as Beijing published new draft rules for online micro-lending.
+BEIJING/SHANGHAI (Reuters) - China’s central bank and three financial regulators held talks with Ant Group Co Ltd’s top executives and its founder Jack Ma on Monday as Beijing published new draft rules for online micro-lending.

+The meeting comes after Ma questioned whether international financial regulations are suitable for the Chinese economy at a summit held in Shanghai at the end of October.

-Ant, backed by Alibaba Group, is China’s dominant mobile payments firm, offering loans, payments, insurance and asset management, and is set to raise about $34.4 billion in the world’s largest initial public offering.
+Ant, backed by Alibaba Group Holding Ltd BABA.N9988.HK, is China's dominant mobile payments firm, also offering loans, insurance and asset management, and is set to raise about $34.4 billion in the world's largest initial public offering.

-The People’s Bank of China, the China Securities Regulatory Commission (CSRC) as well as the country’s banking and insurance regulator and forex regulator held the talks with Ant’s controlling shareholder Ma, its executive chairman Eric Jing and chief executive Simon Hu, a CSRC statement, which did not give further details, said.
+The People’s Bank of China, China Securities Regulatory Commission (CSRC), China Banking and Insurance Regulatory Commission and foreign exchange regulator held the talks with Ant’s controlling shareholder Ma, its Executive Chairman Eric Jing and Chief Executive Simon Hu, CSRC said in a statement, without giving details.

 An Ant spokeswoman said the company would “implement the meeting opinions in depth”.

-The draft micro-lending rules, which were published separately by the central bank and the China Banking and Insurance Regulatory Commission, set a 5 billion yuan ($748 million) registered capital threshold for micro-lenders that offer loans online across different regions.
+Draft micro-lending rules, published separately by the central bank and banking regulator, set a 5 billion yuan ($748 million) registered capital threshold for micro-lenders that offer loans online across different regions.

 The draft is open for public feedback until Dec.
 2.

+Guo in the commentary said such fintech loan companies effectively perform the functions of banks and should adopt similar risk controls.

+New methods of financing and disorderly competition has created “chaos that violates the rights and interests of financial consumers,” Guo said in the commentary.

-China’s Financial Stability and Development Committee, a cabinet-level body headed by Vice Premier Liu He, on Sunday warned of risks associated with the rapid development of fintech, in what was widely interpreted as a government response to the rise of players like Ant.
+China’s Financial Stability and Development Committee, a cabinet-level body headed by Vice Premier Liu He, on Sunday flagged risks associated with the rapid development of fintech, in what was widely interpreted as a government response to the rise of players like Ant.

-Reporting by Cheng Leng, Colin Qian, Yingzhi Yang and Brenda Goh; additional reporting by Meg Shen in Hong Kong; Writing by Tom Daly; Editing by Louise Heavens and Alexander Smith
+Reporting by Cheng Leng, Colin Qian, Yingzhi Yang and Brenda Goh; Additional reporting by Meg Shen in Hong Kong and Engen Tham in Shanghai; Writing by Tom Daly; Editing by Alexander Smith and Christopher Cushing

 Our Standards: The Thomson Reuters Trust Principles.